 Parents, while rejoicing over the successful birth of your baby boy, you might overlook one simple detail.
-Did you notice one testicle larger than the other in baby?
-The condition is called an undescended testes, and should be checked soon.
-All the more reason, too, because research has found a correlation between undescended tesiticles in boys and a concerning health condition later in life.
+Did you notice one testicle larger than the other in your baby?
+The condition is called undescended testes and should be checked soon.
+All the more reason, too, because research has found a correlation between undescended testicles in boys and a concerning health condition later in life.

 One Testicle Larger Than the Other in Baby Boy: A Case of Undescended Testicles

 Undescended testes is actually a common condition, occurring in one out of a hundred newborn baby boys.
 Mums who give birth to baby boys may recognise the condition when their newborn sons appear to have one or both testicles missing from their scrotum.

 This odd condition happens because the testicle doesn’t grow outside.
 Rather, it develops in the abdomen first while the baby is still in the womb.
 Undescended testicles happen when the testicle doesn’t properly grow out of the body – leaving baby boys with only one or no testicles at all.